robotology/realsense-holder-calibration/README.md

    - (optional) the absolute path to the calibration matrix file (produced by the module `realsense-holder-calibration`)

    Additionally, the following parameters are also available:
-   - the `use_ros` parameter which enable/disables streaming to ROS as a TF transform
+   - the `use_ros2` parameter which enable/disables streaming to ROS 2 as a TF transform
    - the `ros_src_frame_id` that decides the parent id of the TF transform
    - the `ros_dest_frame_id` that decides the child id of the TF transform